 Fly on a Wall was founded in 2014 by Nathan Griswold, Nicole Johnson, and Sean Nguyen-Hilton.
 During the inaugural year the founders discovered the value of peer support when making work.
 This discovery was the seed for their collaborative approach to creating, and it laid the foundation for the platform to take shape.
 Together the three artists created a body of work including multimedia performance, installation, and dance for film.
 Their creations were presented by organizations such as; Dashboard, the Alliance Theatre, Atlanta Contemporary, Art on the Atlanta Beltline, Synchronicity Theatre, Eyedrum Art and Music Gallery, the City of Duluth, and the Marietta Performing Arts Center.
 They offered community classes for dancers and non-dancers alike and were recognized as Distinguished Fellows by the Fulton County Arts Council with a scholarship to the Hambidge Center for Creative Arts and Sciences.

-In 2017, Fly on a Wall became artists in residence at The Windmill Arts Center.
-The Fly on a Wall team expanded to include Christina Massad (2018), Jimmy Joyner (2019), Nicholas Goodly (2019), and Sam Ross (2020).
+From 2018 to 2023, Fly on a Wall were artists in residence at The Windmill Arts Center.
+The Fly on a Wall team expanded to include Christina Massad (2017), Jimmy Joyner (2019), Nicholas Goodly (2019).
 With their newfound home at the Windmill Arts Center, Fly on a Wall was able to broaden their mission to support artists in the Atlanta area.
-This support manifests as programming such as daily morning dance classes, community discourse series, artist residencies, and events which provide performance opportunities for artists.
+This support manifested programming such as daily morning dance classes, community discourse series, artist residencies, and events which provide performance opportunities for artists.